 Visit Trinity College

 This beautiful college was founded in 1592.
 It boasts a stunning campus and the Book of Kells which is Ireland’s greatest cultural treasure and the world’s most famous medieval manuscript.
 Entrance to the college is free, but you must purchase a ticket for €11 euros in order to see the book.
-While walking through Trinity College you will enjoy the architecture, the artwork and of course the library!
+While walking through Trinity College make sure to admire the architecture, the artwork and of course the library!

 Stroll Around St Stephen`s Green